 Source port This field allows specifying the port used by the source host.
 By default, the "Stateful" module memorizes the source port used and only this port will then be allowed for return packets.
 Source DSCP This field refers to the DSCP code of the received packet.

-Authentication method This field allows restricting the application of the filter rule to the selected authentication method.

-"General" tab General Destination hosts Select the destination host of the traffic from the object database in the drop-down list.
+Authentication 1 Authentication method d This field allows restricting the application of the filter rule to the selected authentication method.
+Click on Ok to a confirm your configuration.
+Traffic destination before translation "General" tab General Destination hosts Select the destination host of the traffic from the object database in the drop-down list.
 Destination port If you wish to translate the traffic's destination port, select one from the objects in the drop-down list.
-The object "Any" is selected by default. or Delete one or several objects by clicking on 🔳 and Create an object by clicking on 陆.
-Click o n Ok to confirm your configuration. 🕦 NO TE Load ba port rar alancing types other than a connection hash can be selected with a destination nge.
-"Geolocation/ Reputation" tab Geolocation Select a region This field allows applying the filter rule to destination hosts with a public IP address belonging to a country, continent or group of regions (group of countries and/or continents) defined beforehand in the Objects &gt; Network objects module.
-1 NOTE Only one country or continent may be selected per filter rule: only the use of a group of regions would allow applying the rule to a set of countries/continents Public IP add ress reputation Select a reputation category This field allows applying the filter rule to destination hosts whose IP addresses have been classified in one of the predefined reputation categories: anonymizer: proxies, IPv4 to IPv6 converters. botnet: infected hosts running malicious programs. malware: hosts distributing malicious programs phishing: compromised mail servers. scanner: hosts that conduct port scanning or launch brute force attacks.
+The object "Any" is selected by default.
+You can Add o r Delete one or several objects by clicking on 📃 and Create an object by clicking on ፟ Click on Ok to confirm your configuration. 🕕 NOTI Load ba port rang lancing types other than a connection hash can be selected with a destination ge.
+"Geolocation/R eputation" tab Geolocation Select a region This field allows applying the filter rule to destination hosts with a public IP address belonging to a country, continent or group of regions (group of countries and/or continents) defined beforehand in the Objects &gt; Network objects module. (i) NOTE Only one country or continent may be selected per filter rule: only the use of a group of regions would allow applying the rule to a set of countries/continents.